INFO-4602-5602/project-3-mozilla-project-3-team-4/submission/README.md

 <h2>Team roles for each individual:</h2>

-Tianlun Zhao(BlakeTZ): I'm curious about the each race distribution of every majors in college.
-So I used python notebook to plot a pie chart by using the data cleaned by Hathaway with race_major.
-It is about percentage of each race in each major, and it can show us that each race is good at and interested in which major.(Third Page)
+Tianlun Zhao(BlakeTZ): For this project, I worked on that whether people are familiar with some technical terms or not in different countries.
+So Yi and I plotted a set of bar chart by using the data cleaned by Yi.(Third Page)

 Yi Man(yima1736): I help Tianlun to clean the data and create the visualization.
 We use python jupyter notebook to clean the data.
 And we use d3 to create the visualization.